 Running is the most popular form of exercise.
 It can be done whenever and wherever, alone or with company, without the use of expensive gear or special equipment.
 Many people believe that running can significantly reduce the risk of a heart disease, prevent obesity and diabetes, and strengthen muscles and bones construction.
 However, recently, this form of exercise has been gaining a bad reputation for causing knee injuries and increasing inflammation in joints.
 Is this true?
 Can running actually cause osteoarthritis?
+To find out we asked a renowned orthopedic surgeon Boca Raton:

 And running, although perceived as an exercise that can overburden bones, muscles and joints, is actually a lot more beneficial than it is given credit for.
 According to a recent study, it not only doesn’t cause inflammation in the knee joint – it actually reduces it!
 Which means that, in the long run, regular running can protect you from degenerative diseases, including osteoarthritis.
 Specifically, according to Matt Seeley, PhD (Brigham Young University):